 This op-ed was originally published on November 22, 2016.

-- How to oppose Trump: A guide for American progressives, from your Israeli and Palestinian peers
+- How to Oppose Trump: A Guide From Your Israeli and Palestinian Peers

 Since the U.S. election, I’ve been reflecting about how Jewish values might lead us, regardless of our political leanings, to relate to the incoming Trump administration.

 I’ve concluded that the Jewish tradition would insist we judge our leaders based on the extent to which they advance an agenda that reflects the equal and infinite worth of all human beings, since each of us has been created in the divine image.

 Some have challenged my conclusions, arguing that, while it is well and good to assert the worth of all human life, it is not so easy in practice.
 For example, how does one uphold that value while also defending American citizens against potential threats posed by refugees and immigrants looking to resettle here?